-- Nuclear fusion produces huge amount of energy.
-It is radiated outward to the surface, atmosphere and beyond.
+- Nuclear fusion produces a huge amount of energy.
+It is radiated outward to the surface, atmosphere, and beyond.

 - The convection zone is the next to the core of the sun.
 Here the temperature drops to 2-million-degree C.

-- The atmosphere of the sun consists of chromosphere and corona.
+- The atmosphere of the sun consists of the chromosphere and corona.

-- Corona is seen in a form of spectral lines emitted by iron, calcium and Nickle ions.
-Ionization of these elements increases the temperature of the corona.
+- Corona is seen in a form of spectral lines emitted by iron, calcium, and Nickle ions.
+The ionization of these elements increases the temperature of the corona.

 - The solar flare (wind) is a stream of charged particles released from the upper atmosphere of the sun.

-- These changed particles when get trapped by the earth’s magnetic field while entering in the upper atmosphere of the earth results in the auroral (light) display.
+- These changed particles when get trapped by the earth’s magnetic field while entering the upper atmosphere of the earth result in the auroral (light) display.